ahmedessamazab/ahmedessamazab.github.io/README.md

 [Email](mailto:ahmedazab1235@yahoo.com) | [LinkedIn](https://www.linkedin.com/in/ahmedessam1235) | [GitHub](https://github.com/ahmedazab1235)

 ## About
-Data Engineer with \textbf{\textit{around 5 years of experience}} in designing and maintaining scalable data pipelines using Python, SQL, and cloud technologies (Azure, AWS, GCP).
+Data Engineer with around 5 years of experience in designing and maintaining scalable data pipelines using Python, SQL, and cloud technologies (Azure, AWS, GCP).
 At LXT, I build internal data platforms and develop production-ready pipelines to support analytics and machine learning use cases.
 Skilled in ETL, big data processing, and modern MLOps practices.
 Currently pursuing a Master’s in AI \& Data Science at Czestochowa University of Technology.
 Passionate about creating impactful data-driven solutions and continuously growing through hands-on engineering, research, and teaching.

 ## 👨‍💻 Experience